Socializing a puppy simply means teaching your dog to get along with other dogs, pets, strangers, and basically the rest of the world.

 Weimaraners are often reserved with strangers, and they are very protective of their family (pack) and home territory.
 To avoid problems with guests coming into your home, you need to teach your Weim that there are many people who are friends—friends are OK.

-In addition, Weimaraners can be aggressive toward other dogs (and cats, in particular).
+In addition, Weimaraners can be naturally aggressive toward other dogs (and cats, in particular).
 Bred as hunting dogs, they do their job well.
 And, often you will find that your Weimaraner will consider small dogs, cats, birds or pet rodents—as his prey!

 If you have other small dogs or a cat, you would be wise to eliminate the temptation for your Weimaraner puppy to “hunt” in your home.